barafael/barafael.github.io/_posts/2018-06-04-Several-Reasons-Why-The-Rust-Compiler-Is-Your-Friend-#8-Will-Amaze-You.md

 }
 ```

 Of course, this way we do get a SIGSEGV.
-Had to bend over backwards and do it explicitly!

 ## Free of 'use-after-free'

-Something more interesting: unlike many other languages, we have to explicitly request and release our memory from/to the OS when working with C.
+And now for something more interesting: unlike many other languages, we have to explicitly request and release our memory from/to the OS when working with C.
 Those actions are hidden when using Java, Python, or Haskell.
-This is a difficult problem because we have to ensure that:
+Managing memory manually is a difficult problem, because we have to ensure that:

 * all allocated memory is free'd
 * memory that was free'd before is never reused